visciang/cake/README.md

 The following example is available in the [cake-helloworld](https://github.com/visciang/cake-helloworld) repository.
 You can clone it and follow the example.

-In the root of the project we have simple example of a `Cakefile`.
+In the root of the project we have a simple example of a `Cakefile`.

 ```Dockerfile
 ARG ALPINE_VERSION=3.19.0